 Maybe it’s the sweet smell of lemons.
 Or it’s the view of Mt.
 Etna from Taormina’s Greek Theater.
 Or perhaps it’s the eye-popping blue of the Ionian Sea.

-You won’t find annoying tour buses in Sicily’s cities or hilltop towns.
+You won’t find annoying tour buses in when you travel to Sicily’s cities or hilltop towns.
 Instead, you’ll encounter the soul of Italy – real traditions, spectacular scenery and welcoming locals.
-No matter what inspires your trip, we help you unlock Sicily’s secrets.
+No matter what inspires your travel through Sicily, we help you unlock the island sun-soaked secrets.

 Spanning over 1,000 km, Sicily’s coast brims with beaches and bright blue seas.
 Whether you’re eager to sail azure seas or sun at Torre Salsa beach, Sicily’s warm waters will welcome you.
 Some of Sicily’s most dramatic seascapes are found near Trapani (Western Sicily), Agrigento (Southern Sicily), Taormina (Eastern Sicily) and the Zingaro Nature Reserve (North-West Sicily).
 No matter where you stay in Sicily, you’re never far from the coast.
 Gems like Lipari (Aeolian Islands) boast pebbly coves with clear water.
 Between Sciacca and Agrigento, along Sicily’s southern coast, you’ll find stretches of golden sand.

 If sun-soaked shores mean paradise to you, travel to Sicily will not disappoint.
 Sun-worshippers in Sicily might enjoy a private cruise around the island of Favignana – dropping anchor at beaches only reachable by boat!
 Travelers in Taormina might take the scenic cable car to Isola Bella’s untouched coves.
 And, visitors to Agrigento can laze the day away atop the Scala dei Turchi’s sun-bleached cliffs.